 Mindseye was created through real world; hands-on experience with an understanding that eDiscovery is a complex and evolving business challenge that cannot be solved by technology alone.
 The company philosophy maintains that the process must be addressed by a balanced and iterative blend of people, process, and technology delivered to evaluate, understand, and improve current workflows.
 As a team of experienced eDiscovery consultants, Mindseye brings decades of experience assisting organizations with understanding unique challenges, defining requirements, development of simplified workflow design, continuing improvement of current processes, and technology development as part of an overall process management solution.
 Working with Mindseye empowers organizations to maintain a repeatable business process and improve operational efficiency which in turn helps in reducing the risk, cost, and potential for exposure when supporting a discovery request.

 Mindseye is a leading provider of eDiscovery software solutions.
-TunnelVision, the company’s flagship eDiscovery platform, was launched in 2009 to help organizations manage risk, minimize legal exposure, and eliminate wasted time and money throughout the discovery process.
-Delivered through a fixed-cost licensing model or as a stand-alone eDiscovery Appliance, TunnelVision is a scalable solution built on an iterative workflow design.
-Organizations that use TunnelVision can rapidly process and use early insights gleaned from the data to make cost and resource estimates, formulate strategy and case direction, and ultimately move less but more relevant data to review.
+The company’s flagship eDiscovery platform was launched in 2009 to help organizations manage risk, minimize legal exposure, and eliminate wasted time and money throughout the discovery process.
+Delivered through a fixed-cost licensing model or as a stand-alone eDiscovery Appliance, Mindseye is a scalable solution built on an iterative workflow design.
+Organizations that use Mindseye can rapidly process and use early insights gleaned from the data to make cost and resource estimates, formulate strategy and case direction, and ultimately move less but more relevant data to review.